 Origin Housing Limited (“Origin”) is fully committed to combatting slavery and human trafficking and is committed to ensuring transparency of our supply chains.

 We have a responsibility to be alert to the risks of slavery and human trafficking in our business and in the wider supply chain and staff are expected to report concerns and management are expected to act upon them.

 Origin Housing Ltd is an exempt charity, and Registered Provider of Social Housing (registered in England), principally involved in the provision of quality affordable homes and effective management services to meet the needs of customers and build sustainable communities.

 The Origin Group consists of two registered providers (Origin Housing Limited and Origin Housing 2 Limited) and four active companies (Origin Properties Limited, Origin Housing Developments Limited, Origin Finance Limited and Origin Finance 2 plc).
 Origin Housing Limited is the parent company of the Group and a charitable registered provider regulated by the Regulator of Social Housing (RSH).

 Origin Housing Ltd was formed in April 2010.
 It is an amalgamation of companies whose origins go back to the 1920s.
 St Pancras Housing Association merged with Humanist Housing Association in 1999 to form St Pancras and Humanist Housing Association Ltd (SPH).
 In 2004, Origin Housing Group was set up when Griffin Homes joined.

-Origin is a diverse and dynamic business that own and manages over 6,600 homes in London and Hertfordshire.
+Origin is a diverse and dynamic business that own and manages nearly 7,000 homes in London and Hertfordshire.